 Improve employee wellbeing

-Increase productivity and engagement
+Increase productivity and employee engagement

-Increase staff retention
+Increase employee retention

 It's expensive to hire new staff.
 Research shows that the average cost of replacing an employee is more than £30,000.
-By making changes that improve staff happiness, you improve staff retention and reduce the chance of your workers looking for another job.

 Attract new talent